gohugoio/hugo/content/en/functions/collections/KeyVals.md

 ---
 title: collections.KeyVals
-linkTitle: keyVals
 description: Returns a KeyVals struct.
-categories: [functions]
+categories: []
 keywords: []
-menu:
-  docs:
-    parent: functions
-function:
+action:
   aliases: [keyVals]
+  related:
+    - methods/pages/Related
-  returnType: KeyValues
+  returnType: types.KeyValues
   signatures: [collections.KeyVals KEY VALUES...]
-relatedFunctions: []
 aliases: [/functions/keyvals]
 ---

-The primary application for this function is the definition of the `namedSlices` parameter in the options map passed to the `.Related` method on the `Page` object.
+The primary application for this function is the definition of the `namedSlices` parameter in the options map passed to the [`Related`] method on the `Pages` object.

+[`Related`]: /methods/pages/related

 See [related content](/content-management/related).